mrsac7/es_transformer/README.md

 # ES Transfomer
-A Python module that allows users to extract document from a source, parse and ingest into Elasticsearch.
+A Python module that allows users to extract documents from a source, parse and ingest into Elasticsearch.

 ## Setting Up
 To setup, install the dependencies with `pip`: